-- 1. Deeper stakeholder engagement longer timeline in some jurisdictions - 2.
+- 1. Deeper and broader stakeholder engagement needed longer timeline in some jurisdictions - 2.
 Developers' concerns are highly technical and specific - 3.
 Some issues require developer and contractor education and training - 4.
 Desire for gas stoves reflect consumers preference and lack of awareness